 The Pelican Tea Garden is the closest little gem I’ve found that replicates the feeling of a secret garden in the middle of a city.
-This is technically a P-Patch, which is a space of city land tended to by a group of local citizens who lovingly work independent spaces like a patchwork quilt.
+This is technically a Seattle P-Patch, which is a space of city land tended to by a group of local citizens who lovingly work independent spaces like a patchwork quilt.
 Whereas a Japanese garden might have formal temples and perfectly raked gravel, this tiny green space employs the Pacific Northwest brand of “found item” temples.
-Think retro metal patio chair propped up next to a wood produce crate that contains several candles, wax melted through the slats.
+Think retro metal patio chair propped up next to a wood produce crate that contains several candles, the wax melted through the slats.

 Be on the lookout for the Russian Cultural Center and then head east half a block on Roy Street.
 It might initially feel like trespassing, but continue down the alleyway that leads to this little haven.
 The caretakers might be working, and this is a labor of love, so ask questions about the varieties of plants and take in the energy of community collaboration.